Fire, building collapse injures 20 people in Iraq's capital | Law-Order

 - Iraq

-At least 20 people were injured, including the head of Iraq's civil defence directorate, after a commercial building in the capital Baghdad caught fire and then collapsed Sunday, a state news agency reported.
+More than two dozen people were injured, including the head of Iraq's civil defence directorate, when a commercial building in the capital caught fire and then collapsed Sunday, authorities and the state news agency reported.

-The official Iraqi News Agency said that the civil defence director, Maj.
-Gen. Kadhim Bohan, along with a number of firefighters, were at the scene when the burning building collapsed.
+The official Iraqi News Agency said the civil defence director, Maj.
+Gen. Kadhim Bohan, and some firefighters were were among those injured when the burning building collapsed.
 No deaths were reported.
 No information was immediately available on the cause of the blaze.

+Brig.
+Gen. Qusai Younis, director of civil defense for the Al-Rusafa district of Baghdad, told The Associated Press that at least 28 people had been injured.

+He said two of the three stories in the building, which contained warehouses storing flammable materials such as perfume, collapsed due to the fire.

 The civil defense announced late Sunday evening that the fire had been fully extinguished and first responders were searching for missing people at the scene.